-Myaamiaki (Miami) The word Myaamiaki (Miami) means "downstream people."
+Myaamiaki (Miami) The word Myaamiaki (Miami) means "down-stream people."
+The Miami Nation's homelands stream people."
 The Miami Nation's homelands once encompassed modern-day Indiana and beyond.
 The Myaamiaki (Miami people) were historically made up of the Miami, Wea (Ouiatanon), Piankeshaw, and Eel River bands.
 Around 1750, the Miami tribe primarily referred to the people living around the upper Wabash and Maumee Rivers, around the main village called Kiihkayonki, which is now Fort Wayne.